avrealmei/CCM101-adinglasan/Laboratory-01-Welcome-to-the-Cloud/system-information.md

 # 📊 Summary

-The Linux environment provided by KillerCoda successfully met the requirements for this laboratory activity.
-The Ubuntu operating system, Linux kernel, CPU resources, available memory, and storage capacity provided a stable platform for learning Linux fundamentals, executing command-line operations, and completing the required cloud computing exercises.
+The Linux environment successfully met the requirements of this laboratory activity.
+Ubuntu 24.04 provided a stable cloud-based operating system for learning Linux fundamentals, executing command-line operations, documenting technical information, and using Git version control.

-This environment served as the foundation for developing practical skills in Linux administration, system documentation, and cloud computing throughout the course.
+This activity established a strong foundation for future cloud computing, Linux administration, virtualization, and DevOps laboratory exercises.

 ---

+# 📝 Notes

+The following Linux commands were used to collect the system information:

+- `uname -a`
+- `hostnamectl`
+- `lscpu`
+- `free -h`
+- `df -h`

+These commands provide important details about the operating system, hardware specifications, memory utilization, and available storage.

+---

 <div align="center">

-## 🔵 Ubuntu • Linux • Cloud Computing 🔴
+### 🔵 Ubuntu • Linux • Cloud Computing 🔴

 > *"Understanding your system is the first step toward mastering cloud computing."*